What’s Going On With California’s Cannabis Tax?

 The largest change proposed by Gov. Newsom is the establishment of a single agency that will control the state’s cannabis licensing system.

-“Establishment of a standalone department with an enforcement arm will centralize and align critical areas to build a successful legal cannabis market, by creating a single point of contact for cannabis licensees and local governments,” read one on the change, authored jointly by the three current California cannabis licensing authorities.
+“Establishment of a standalone department with an enforcement arm will centralize and align critical areas to build a successful legal cannabis market, by creating a single point of contact for cannabis licensees and local governments,” read one statement on the change, authored jointly by the three current California cannabis licensing authorities.

 Gov. Newsom is also proposing changes to how the state collects cannabis tax.